Types of Offences in India

 The word "offence" is frequently heard in our daily lives, whether in news reports or courtrooms.
 But what does it truly mean in the context of Indian criminal laws?
 Offences, simply put, are acts or omissions that are punishable under the law.

 Based on the nature and gravity of offences, they can be classified into 3 distinct categories: Bailable and Non-Bailable Offences, Cognizable and Non-Cognizable Offences, and Compoundable and Non-Compoundable Offences.
-Each of these categories is important for how justice is served and affects the legal steps taken when dealing with offenders.
+These categories help decide how serious an offence is, whether someone can get bail, how police can act, and if a case can be settled outside of court.

-In this blog, we're going to discuss these different types of offences to provide clarity and a better understanding.
+In this blog, we are going to discuss these different types of offences to provide clarity and a better understanding.
 Let's Begin!

 Categories of Offences

-3. Compoundable and Non-Compoundable Offences: This classification tells us if the offence can be settled between the victim and the accused (compoundable) or if it must be dealt with strictly by the courts (non-compoundable).
+3. Compoundability (compoundable vs. non-compoundable offences): This classification tells us if the offence can be settled between the victim and the accused (compoundable) or if it must be dealt with strictly by the courts (non-compoundable).

 Now, let's understand each of these classifications in more detail.